-Academic Scholarship Renewal Requirements
+Academic and Leadership Scholarship Renewal Requirements

 Scholarship recipients must enroll in a minimum of 15 hours during the fall semester of the freshman year and complete a minimum of 12 hours with a 3.00 semester GPA to be eligible for the scholarship for the following semester (see First-Semester Academic Intervention below for exception).
 Starting with fall 2017, recipients must enroll in a minimum of 15 hours for the spring semester and complete a total of 27 hours for the freshman year with a 3.00 cumulative GPA to be eligible for the scholarship for the sophomore year (see Freshman Year Summer Earn Back Program below for exception).
 Transfer, CLEP, AP, and IB credit cannot be used to qualify for scholarship renewal.
 Renewal for subsequent semesters requires a 3.25 semester GPA on a minimum of 15 hours.
 For second semester renewal requirements prior to fall 2017, please refer to the catalog or your original award letter.